- Solicitors For Business

 Anyone can enter into a prenuptial or pre-partnership agreement.
 It is a very personal decision and some people value having a document that sets out what they will do, in financial terms, if they split up in the future, regardless of their circumstances.

 Another reason for entering into a prenup is as a sort of ‘will’.
-This does not mean they fear or suspect that their marriage will not last; it just means that if it does, they are able to sort things out with reference to an agreement drawn up at a less stressful, possibly more rational time in their lives.
+This does not mean a couple fears or suspects that their marriage/civil partnership will not last; it just means that if the marriage does come to an end, they are able to sort things out with reference to an agreement drawn up at a less stressful, possibly more rational time in their lives.